rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

 ## What is a Domain Event?

-A domain event is simply a regular event you would normally use with Symfony's EventDispatcher.
+A domain event is simply a regular event like you would normally use with Symfony's EventDispatcher.
 The difference is that a domain event is dispatched by your entities, as opposed to being dispatched from your controllers or other services.

 ## Why Use Domain Events?